mlswg/mls-architecture/draft-ietf-mls-architecture.md

 peer-to-peer system.
 The service needs to provide two services that facilitate client communication using MLS:

-- An Authentication Service (AS) which is responsible for attesting to bindings between application-meaningful identifiers and the public key material used for authentication in the MLS protocol.
+- An Authentication Service (AS), which is responsible for attesting to bindings between application-meaningful identifiers and the public key material used for authentication in the MLS protocol.
 The AS must also be able to generate credentials that encode these bindings and validate credentials provided by MLS clients.

-- A Delivery Service (DS)  which can receive and distribute messages between group members.
+- A Delivery Service (DS), which can receive and distribute messages between group members.
 In the case of group messaging, the delivery service may also be responsible for acting as a "broadcaster" where the sender sends a single message which is then forwarded to each recipient in the group